mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Caltack

-The caltack plugin adds the public MITRE ATT&CK website to CALDERA.
-This is useful for deployments of CALDERA where an operator cannot access the Internet to reference the MITRE ATT&CK matrix.
+The caltack plugin adds the public MITRE ATT&CK website to Caldera.
+This is useful for deployments of Caldera where an operator cannot access the Internet to reference the MITRE ATT&CK matrix.

-After loading this plugin and restarting, the ATT&CK website is available from the CALDERA home page.
+After loading this plugin and restarting, the ATT&CK website is available from the Caldera home page.
 Not all parts of the ATT&CK website will be available - but we aim to keep those pertaining to tactics and techniques accessible.

 ## SSL

-The SSL plugin adds HTTPS to CALDERA.
+The SSL plugin adds HTTPS to Caldera.
-> This plugin only works if CALDERA is running on a Linux or MacOS machine.
+> This plugin only works if Caldera is running on a Linux or MacOS machine.
 It requires HaProxy (>= 1.8) to be installed prior to using it.

-When this plugin has been loaded, CALDERA will start the HAProxy service on the machine and serve CALDERA on all interfaces on port 8443, in addition to the normal http://[YOUR_IP]:8888 (based on the value of the `host` value in the CALDERA settings).
+When this plugin has been loaded, Caldera will start the HAProxy service on the machine and serve Caldera on all interfaces on port 8443, in addition to the normal http://[YOUR_IP]:8888 (based on the value of the `host` value in the Caldera settings).

 Plugins and agents will not automatically update to the service at https://[YOUR_IP]:8443.
 All agents will need to be redeployed using the HTTPS address to use the secure protocol.
 The address will not automatically populate in the agent deployment menu.
 If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks.